The Dish on Dazzling Dinners

 Plating.
 Form oval petals from the patè.
 Make a center of salmon roe.
 For a stem (optional), use a strip of green pepper or perhaps a chive.
 For over-the-top gorgeousness place a flower butterfly on one or two of the “petals.”
 Serve with butterfly-shaped crackers such as those from Pepperidge Farm.

-This gazpacho is a lovely light green.
+This gazpacho is a lovely dark green.
 Pipe a white rosette of sour cream on the center and top that off with a red raspberry.
 Stunning!
 The flavors are just as arresting.
 Raspberry vinegar and mint supply a lively tanginess, peppery lettuces add some bounce while chives and garlic contribute pungency.
 These sprightly tastes are supported by a satisfying, substantial consistency, thanks to the sourdough bread.

 Preparation.
 Soak day-old sourdough bread in water for a few minutes, then press out most of the water.
 Process the bread with raspberry vinegar, a fruity olive oil, watercress or arugula, cucumber, garlic, mint, chives, salt and, if desired, a touch of chili pepper.
 You can make the soup a day in advance.
 Serve cold.